Want to help out or contribute?

 Figure 5.1: Simple schematic of how renv is a separate environment.

 However, in science, we want to be more explicit rather than implicit.
-The way {renv} explicitly adds to the renv.lock file is by only scanning the DESCRIPTION file.
-In order for {renv} to always do this, we need to set an option for it.
+The way renv explicitly adds to the renv.lock file is by only scanning the DESCRIPTION file.
+While we have already selected to use explicit declaration when initilizing renv, this option is specific to our R instance.
+In order for renv to always work explicitly, we need to set a project option for it.
 This option needs to be added to the project’s .Rprofile file.

 We can quickly open this with: